ursisterbtw/dir_viz/README.md

 ### Workflow Guidance

-For optimal results, especially when following workflows or prompt sequences outlined in external documentation such as the [project workflow guide](https://docs.workflow.design/llms.txt), it is highly recommended to execute prompts in the specified sequential order.
+For optimal results run the workflow/ prompts in sequential order.
 This ensures that each step correctly builds upon the previous ones, leading to the most effective and accurate outcomes.

 ## Example Output